 New User?
 Sign Up Free

-You must be an SCCM Professional or Select Member to apply for the SCCM research grants and section travel grants.
+You must be an SCCM Professional or Select Member to apply for the SCCM research grants and section Congress scholarships.
 Join SCCM or upgrade your membership at any time.

-Any grant proposal that was previously submitted for any SCCM grant and not selected may be resubmitted twice, with indication given that the proposal is a resubmission.
+Any grant proposal that was previously submitted for any SCCM grant and not selected may be resubmitted twice.
+Indicate with your resubmission that the proposal is a resubmission.
 Proposals may be submitted a total of three times.
-A one-page overview of the recommended modifications made to the original proposal must precede the body of the proposal.
+A one-page overview of the recommended modifications to the original proposal must precede the body of the proposal.
 This one-page overview does not count as part of the body of the proposal.

 Applications will be reviewed and scored by the SCCM Review Committee.
 Each application will be assigned to a group of reviewers.
 Proposals will be scored based on scientific merit and the potential to positively impact patient care in the ICU.
 No special consideration will be given to applicants based on faculty rank or research experience; however, demonstration of an appropriate research environment and strong mentorship is essential for the less-experienced applicant.
 Applications that do not follow the administrative rules will be returned to the applicant without committee review.

 The grants are scored on a scale of 1 to 9, with 1 being exceptional and 9 being poor.